 Arctic Fish Holding AS is a publicly listed company on Euronext Growth, with the ticker symbol AFISH.
 Arctic Fish Holding AS and its subsidiaries are collectively referred to as "the Group", or "Arctic Fish Group" in the financial statements.
 Arctic Fish Holding AS is a Company incorporated in Norway with headquarters in Iceland.
 The address of its registered office is Innovasjonspark Stavanger, Richard Johnsens Gate 4, 4021 Stavanger, Norway.
-Arctic Fish's headquarter is located at Sindragata 10, 400 Ísafjörður, Iceland.
+Arctic Fish is a fish farming company and it's headquarters are located at Sindragata 10, 400 Ísafjörður, Iceland.
 Arctic Fish is a majority owned subsidiary of Mowi.

-The consolidated financial statements of the Group were authorised for issue in accordance with a resolution of the Board of Directors on 19th of March 2024.
-These consolidated financial statements have been approved for issue by the Board of Directors and CEO on the 19th of March 2024.
-These Consolidated Financial Statements as presented in this report are subject to the adoption by the Annual General Meeting of Shareholders, to be held on 30th of May 2024.
+The consolidated financial statements of the Group were authorised for issue in accordance with a resolution of the Board of Directors on 25th of March 2025.
+These consolidated financial statements have been approved for issue by the Board of Directors and CEO on the 25th of March 2025.
+These Consolidated Financial Statements as presented in this report are subject to the adoption by the Annual General Meeting of Shareholders, to be held on 4th of June 2025.

 The consolidated financial statements are presented in Euros (EUR) which in accordance with IAS 21 has been determined to be the functional currency of Arctic Fish Holding AS as of 01.07.2023 and onwards.
 From the second half of the year 2023 all revenues of all the entities are in EUR, as well as the majority of the operating costs and the Group's financing.

-Note 2.
 Significant accounting policies

 The significant accounting policies applied in the preparation of these consolidated financial statements are described below.
 These policies have been consistently applied to all period presented.